MBAInDating

 Hyperbolic discounting

 This is a bias that a lot of us often end up falling prey to in modern-day dating as well.
 Choosing a ‘good time’ over a ‘good thing’, especially with the dating apps gamifying the whole concept of dating.
-It essentially boils down to choosing dopamine over oxytocin, the two chemicals of happiness involved in inter-personal connections.
+It essentially boils down to choosing dopamine over oxytocin, the two chemicals of happiness involved in interpersonal connections.
 Dopamine rush is the tempting high-calorie Italian meal.
-The issue is that dopamine is for the short run and can’t be sustained for longer periods of time.
+The issue is that dopamine lasts only short term and can’t sustain longer periods.
 You need oxytocin to balance out for the drop in dopamine.
 And oxytocin can be fostered by only investing in deeper emotional connections with your romantic partner.
-Thus, although a ‘good time’ might give an instant high, over the long run a ‘good thing’ gives long-lasting happiness.
+Thus, although a ‘good time’ might give an instant high, over the long run, a ‘good thing’ gives long-lasting happiness.
 We often fall prey to hyperbolic discounting when faced with this choice and have to make an instant decision.

 That brings me to the blue-eyed damsel.
 So is this it?
 Did I finally find the ‘good thing’?
 Well, the reason for her blue eyes, and the Taj Mahal discussion, is because she is Irish and was visiting India and heading to Agra the next day.
 Ironically though, she was staying in the Taj hotel, and the night was definitely a great time and even with the hyperbolic discounting will remain high on value decades later.